List of Star Trek aliens: Sphere Builders

 The Xindi were pawns in the Temporal Cold War, as interference in their history began shortly after the ending of their civil war, with the appearance of a trans-dimensional alien race who guided them to new homelands and resources.
 The Xindi came to revere these "Guardians," whom they later understood to be the same species as the "Sphere Builders."
 These aliens were also similarly revered by the Trianon, who believed that deities, which they called "The Makers," constructed the spheres to transform the expanse into a paradise.
 This led to a devastating religious civil war, as seen in the episode "Chosen Realm."

 The Xindi were also informed by the Guardians, at least as early as 2152, that they would be victims of a genocidal attack from humans in the 26th century.
 Following their guidance, the Xindi launched a preemptive test strike on Earth as a precursor to a devastating second attack.
 In Daniels' timeline, Xindi crewmen serve in the Federation in the 26th century, in a battle with humans and Xindi, against the Sphere Builders.
 With the help of Captain Archer's evidence of future cooperation, the Xindi Council began to split over the issue of whether the Guardians were the real enemy.
 The split widened when Reptilian Council Member Dolim killed Primate Council Member Degra.

 With the help of the Guardians, the Reptilians and Insectoids then took control of the finished Xindi weapon and set on a course for Earth, thus triggering a new civil war.
 A combined fleet of Arboreals, Primates, and Aquatics pursued the weapon.
 En route to Earth, a rift appeared in the Reptilian-Insectoid alliance when the Insectoids proposed delaying the destruction of Earth in light of Archer's revelation about the true nature of the Sphere Builders.
 The Reptilians determined to see the task completed and eliminated the accompanying Insectoid vessel.
-Arriving near Earth, an Andorian ship, commanded by Shran, suddenly destroyed the Reptilian ship, allowing humans to board the Xindi weapon and destroy it.
+Arriving near Earth, the Andorian vessel Kumari, commanded by Shran, suddenly destroyed the Reptilian ship, allowing humans to board the Xindi weapon and destroy it.
 At the same time, Enterprise was able to destroy the entire sphere network, stopping the spatial anomalies.
 With the Sphere Builder threat ended, the Xindi Council reconvened (the Reptilians were eventually convinced to return), and the Xindi abandoned their belief in the Guardians and their hostile intent toward humans.